 New NBN rivals

 NBN isn't your only option when it comes to getting online in Australia.
 There are a number of NBN alternatives that could prove to be a better option for your home.
-These include 5G home internet, which uses one of Australia's various 5G mobile networks to get you online, which in some cases could offer faster download speeds than what you can achieve through a fixed-line NBN connection.
+These include 5G home internet, which uses one of Australia's various 5G mobile networks to get you online.
+In some cases, 5G could offer faster download speeds than what you can achieve through a fixed-line NBN connection.

-Then there are companies such as GigaComm, which is a privately-owned telecommunications provider that has its own infrastructure of fibre optic cabling to deliver superfast, consistent internet speeds.
+Then there are companies such as GigaComm, which is a privately-owned telecommunications provider that has its own infrastructure of fibre optic cabling to deliver superfast — and perhaps most importantly, consistent — internet speeds.
 The main downside to GigaComm (and similar companies such as Opticomm) is that it's currently only available in limited parts of the country.

 And, as already mentioned, there is satellite internet.
 NBN already has its own version of this, in the form of Sky Muster, but global provider Starlink (founded by Elon Musk) is now available nationwide.
 Because of the technology used by Starlink, and the much closer proximity of its satellites to the earth (compared to Sky Muster), Starlink promises quicker, more consistent speeds for those who wish to use the internet service.

-NBN is generally a fine option for homes that require a stable internet connection, and for carrying out tasks such as online gaming or streaming 4K content.
+An NBN plan is generally a fine option for homes that require a stable internet connection, and for carrying out tasks such as online gaming or streaming 4K content.
 Homes with a high number of devices connecting to the internet also need a fast, stable internet connection and this is where the NBN can prove to be the most effective option.

 5G home internet

-A fixed wireless internet plan connects premises in regional and remote areas of Australia to the NBN.
+Fixed wireless internet plans connect premises in regional and remote areas of Australia to the NBN.
 This is achieved by installing an outdoor antenna on a premises (usually on the roof), which connects to an NBN device installed inside the property, which then connects to a telco-supplied modem.
 This then connects to a local base tower via 4G LTE.

-Download speeds on fixed wireless home internet connections can range from 12Mbps to 75Mbps, but environmental factors and network congestion will play a huge role in determining the actual speed you receive.
+Download speeds on fixed wireless home internet connections currently range from 12Mbps to 75Mbps, but environmental factors and network congestion will play a huge role in determining the actual speed you achieve.
 Providers of fixed wireless internet aren't required to self-report typical evening download speeds.

 A satellite internet plan uses, you guessed it, space-based satellites to get an internet connection into your home.
 Satellite internet plans are predominantly targeted at Australians in rural areas, where neither fixed-line or fixed-wireless internet connections are available.